dshieble/dshieble.github.io/_posts/2018-3-30-embeddings.md

 ## Conclusion

 We can represent most entity relationships with graphs.
 However, large sparse graphs are difficult to store and query.
 Furthermore, node-edge relationships are difficult to utilize as features for machine learning algorithms.
-Matrix factorization approaches can efficiently model and represent the entities of these graphs with low dimensional vectors.
+Matrix factorization approaches can efficiently model and represent the nodes of these graphs with low dimensional vectors.

 [^footnote]: http://www.iflscience.com/technology/how-much-data-does-the-world-generate-every-minute/